MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-firewall.md

 In an enterprise intranet or perimeter deployment, Azure Stack is deployed on a multi-zoned firewall or in between the edge firewall and the internal, corporate network firewall.
 Its traffic is then distributed between the secure, perimeter network (or DMZ), and unsecure zones as described below:

 - **Secure zone**: This is the internal network that uses internal or corporate routable IP addresses.
 The secure network can be divided, have internet outbound access through NAT on the Firewall, and is usually accessible from anywhere inside your datacenter via the internal network.
 All Azure Stack networks should reside in the secure zone except for the external network's public VIP pool.
 - **Perimeter zone**.
-The perimeter network is where external or internet facing apps like Web servers are typically deployed.
+The perimeter network is where external or internet-facing apps like Web servers are typically deployed.
 It's usually monitored by a firewall to avoid attacks like DDoS and intrusion (hacking) while still allowing specified inbound traffic from the internet.
 Only the external network public VIP pool of Azure Stack should reside in the DMZ zone.
 - **Unsecure zone**.
 This is the external network, the internet.
 It **is not** recommended to deploy Azure Stack in the unsecure zone.

 ![Azure Stack perimeter network example](./media/azure-stack-firewall/perimeter-network-scenario.png)